Volt Portugal: Health policy

+The party advocates the legalization of prostitution, soft drug trafficking, passive euthanasia, and assisted suicide.
+Altruistic surrogacy arrangements are also to be legalised, and the extent to which the black market can be combated by legalising surrogacy arrangements of a commercial nature is to be investigated.
+In view of the ageing population, the party proposes expanding the national health service.

 Elections

 Local elections 2021

 In the 2021 Portuguese local elections, the party contested in Lisbon (0.58%), Porto (0.42%), Tomar (1.36%), Coimbra (coalition 43.92%) and Oeiras (coalition 7.57%), winning one mandate in Coimbra.
 Independent MEP Francisco Guerreiro supported the party in the local elections.

 Parliamentary election 2022

 In the 2022 Portuguese legislative election, Volt Portugal contested a national election for the first time, being eligible in 19 out of 22 districts.
 The campaign's slogan is "Volt és tu" (Volt is you).
 The party's goal is to achieve the most votes of the parties not previously represented in parliament and two mandates.
 The party earned 0.1% of the vote and no seats.
 The party achieved its best result in the constituency of European foreign countries.
 After 80.32% of the ballots in the European constituency were declared invalid and a complaint by Volt to the Constitutional Court, the Court declared the election in the constituency invalid and ordered a rerun.